Earn up to 3.35% APY2. No account fees. No minimum balances.

 Maintaining positive and predictable property management cash flow is paramount for the long-term success and sustainability of any rental business.
 Without clear cash flow visibility, you risk falling behind on mortgage payments, maintenance, or other critical expenses.
 This can lead to significant financial stress and jeopardize your investment.

-If you’re handling tenant funds, features like putting rent in escrow or tracking your escrow account interest rate are important to ensure compliance and transparency.
+If you’re handling tenant funds, features for putting rent in escrow or tracking your escrow account interest rate are important to ensure compliance and transparency.

 How many landlords & property managers use cash flow software?

-The adoption of technology, including cash flow management tools, is on the rise in the property management sector.
-The global property management software market was projected to reach approximately $26.55 billion in 2025.
+The adoption of technology, including cash flow management tools, is rising in the property management sector.
+The global property management software market is projected to reach approximately $26.55 billion in 2025.
 While specific statistics on the exact percentage of independent landlords using dedicated cash flow software are varied, the overall market growth indicates increasing reliance on digital solutions for efficiency and compliance.

 Benefits of automated cash flow management